 Now the question was, could the Allies on the western front, bled white by 3 years of war, hold out until the Americans arrived in sufficient numbers to make a difference?
 Germany’s spring offensive did push back the Allied lines to within some 50 miles of Paris, but the Allied lines held and did not break.

-Needless to say, the British, France, and others were frantic to get as many American soldiers into action as possible, as soon as possible.
+Needless to say, the British, French, and others were frantic to get as many American soldiers into action as possible, as soon as possible.
 They wanted to integrate American soldiers into their depleted units at once.
 Pershing, however, insisted on keeping his men under one unified command, which led to delays.
 Occasionally, he even had shouting matches on the subject with other Allied leaders.